DevExpress/devextreme-documentation/concepts/40 Angular Components/70 Visual Studio Integration/50 Scaffold an Angular Component.md

-Scaffolding in Visual Studio allows you to generate a component that contains a DevExtreme widget and a data service for the widget.
-You can scaffold the [DataGrid](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/Overview/Angular/Light), [TreeList](https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeList/Overview/Angular/Light), and [Form](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Form/Overview/Angular/Light) widgets.
+Scaffolding in Visual Studio allows you to generate a component that contains a DevExtreme UI component and a data service for the UI component.
+You can scaffold the [DataGrid](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/Overview/Angular/Light), [TreeList](https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeList/Overview/Angular/Light), and [Form](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Form/Overview/Angular/Light).

 Scaffolding has the following requirements: